wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/choreo-managed-postgresql-databases.md

 ## Create a Choreo-managed PostgreSQL database

-Follow the steps below to create a PostgreSQL databse in Choreo:
+Follow the steps below to create a Choreo-managed PostgreSQL database:

 1. From the environment list on the header, located next to the **Deployment Tracks** list, select your **Organization**.
 2. In the left navigation menu, click **Dependencies** and then **Databases**.